top of page

 This workshop explores a research procedure that combines the practice and observation of conscious movement with a research methodology called micro-phenomenological interviewing, to investigate the experience of "presence."
 First, a shared experience of conscious movement inspired by exercises from the theatrical dance form Butoh is proposed.
 Next, the micro-phenomenological interview is used to obtain verbal descriptions of the participants' experiences, as well as the gestures they use to describe them.
 Finally, the verbal descriptions and gestures are collectively analyzed to identify invariants among them and outline a possible structure of the studied experience.
 This work seeks to raise questions about the distinction between "object of study" and "instrument for study" in the context of art-based research, and to what extent the arts, as a means of generating knowledge, can redefine the principles of the scientific method.

-Taller en ABAA - Arriala d´Ajuda - Bahia - Brasil, con Regis Bailux.
+Workshop at ABAA - Arriala d´Ajuda - Bahia - Brazil, with Regis Bailux.

-Taller en Symposium Arts-based Research del Research Institut for Creative Arts Therapies, Bonn Alemania, con María Isabel Gaete.
+Workshop at the Symposium Arts-based Research of the Research Institute for Creative Arts Therapies, Bonn, Germany, with María Isabel Gaete.

 Presence and the landscapes of experience